manuelsalamino/manuelsalamino/README.md

 My studies are focused on Machine Learning and Data Science since my Bachelor Degree.
 I had to thank the course of Artifical Intelligence for this because it allowed me to discover this beautiful field that was unknown to me.

 :mortar_board: Education:
- - Bachelor of Science in Computer Engineering at Università Degli Studi di Firenze
+ - Bachelor of Science in Computer Engineering at `Università Degli Studi di Firenze`
- - Master of Science in Computer Science and Engineering at Politenico di Milano
+ - Master of Science in Computer Science and Engineering at `Politecnico di Milano`

 :computer: Most Relevant Work Experience: